 Should an officer respond to your property, he/she will be notified by dispatch if there is a Trespass Letter of Consent filed on the property.
 Once the letter has been confirmed, the officer will take the appropriate action.

 WHAT HAPPENS IF I CHANGE MY MIND OR SELL MY PROPERTY?

 You may revoke your Trespass Letter of Consent at any time.
 Simply notify us of your wishes in writing Email and your letter will be removed from the records.
-Although trespass letters have no expiration date, if the status of the property changes in any way, we ask that you notify us as soon as possible and arrange for your trespass letter to be updated.
+Although trespass letters are valid for two years, if the status of the property changes in any way, we ask that you notify us as soon as possible.

 To submit a Trespass Letter of Consent: Trespass Letter Application

-If you have any additional questions, please contact Program Manager Harlow Meno.
-Call 541-682-5642 or Email
+If you have any additional questions, please contact Program Manager Harlow Meno or call 541-682-5642.